 The cellZscope+ is compatible with a variety of standard cell culture inserts from different manufacturers.
 Three versions of the electrodes are available.
 They are tailored for use with small (“24-well” type), mid-sized (“12-well” type), or large (“6-well” type) inserts, respectively.
 Different well sizes can be combined within one Cell Module.

-Corning, Transwell and Falcon are registered trademarks of Corning Inc. Greiner is a registered trademark and ThinCert is a trademark of Greiner Bio-One GmbH.
+cellZscope is a registered trademark of nanoAnalytics GmbH.
+Corning, Transwell and Falcon are registered trademarks of Corning Inc. Greiner Bio-One is a registered trademark and ThinCert is a trademark of Greiner Bio-One GmbH.
 Millipore and Millicell are registered trademarks of Merck KGaA.
-All other brand or product names are trademarks or registered trademarks of their respective holders.
+Nunc is a trademark of Thermo Fisher Scientific Inc. All other brand or product names are trademarks or registered trademarks of their respective holders.

 |Controller||26 cm × 6 cm × 27 cm